jmarubay/course-dbt/greenery/0_project answers/03-week/README.md

 ## Install a package (i.e. dbt-utils, dbt-expectations) and apply one or more of the macros to your project

+**Answer:** I have installed dbt-utils and codegen.
+I have used the dbt_utils.get_column_values a few times on my models and used codegen.generate_model_yaml to automatically generate the yaml structure for a few models.

-PART 5: After improving our project with all the things that we have learned about dbt, we want to show off our work!
+# PART 5: After improving our project with all the things that we have learned about dbt, we want to show off our work!
 Show (using dbt docs and the model DAGs) how you have simplified or improved a DAG using macros and/or dbt packages.

+**Answer:** My DAG was cleaner last week.
+I created new models for the Week 3 project and I feel they still need some refactoring to improve my DAG.

-# Part 5. dbt Snapshots
+# Part 6. dbt Snapshots

 Let's update our orders snapshot again to see how our data is changing: run the orders snapshot model using dbt snapshot and query it in snowflake to see how the data has changed since last week.